 Löjrom – Swedish caviar

-Reindeer has been a firm favorite on Swedish tables since way back to the 9th Century.
-Today it is incorporated into some of the Sweden’s most famed dishes and is a favorite amongst the foodie crowd and Sweden’s most innovative chefs.
+Reindeer has been a firm favourite on Swedish tables since way back to the 9th Century.
+Today it is incorporated into some of the Sweden’s most famed dishes and is a favourite amongst the foodie crowd and Sweden’s most innovative chefs.
 Never tried this exotic meat?
-Think a tender and lean meat packed with rich wild flavor that needs little seasoning.
-Our favorite dish?
+Think a tender and lean meat packed with rich wild flavour that needs little seasoning.
+Our favourite dish?
 Smoked reindeer heart served on a delicate bed of beetroot, simply delicious.

 The sub-arctic cloudberry is a national favourite and found all over Sweden, yet is extremely common amdist the landscape of Luleå.
 This rich, juicy berry is incorporated in sweet jams, or eaten as an accompaniment to various meat dishes.
 We loved dipping meatballs into a tangy cloudberry concoction for a sweet twist.
 These berries are also known for their health properties; rich in omega-3 fatty acids, vitamins and antioxidants nevertheless pop them in a soufflé for a decadent after dinner desert.